nataliaMalicka/document_clustering/README.md

 # NLP - Document Clustering and Topic Modeling
 *Completed as part of a course in Applied Machine Learning.

 Analyzing 14,162 rows of text at first glance – the sheer volume of text can quickly become a tangled mess or a word soup; and can be challenging to navigate.
-Luckily there are a plethora of tools at our disposal created by seasoned data scientists and linguists – DBScan, KMeans, NearestNeighbours, CountVectorizer, SentenceTransformer, and Hierarchical Clustering.
+Luckily there are a plethora of tools at our disposal created by seasoned data scientists and linguists – DBScan, KMeans, NearestNeighbours, SentenceTransformer, and Hierarchical Clustering.

 **Initial EDA – Exploratory Data Analysis**